logo

 Step 1: Select video

-• To narrow in on a subset of data, users can use Labelbox Catalog filters, including media attributes, a natural language search, and more, to refine the images on which the predictions should be made.
+• Narrow in on a subset of data.
+Users can use Labelbox Catalog filters, including media attributes, a natural language search, and more, to refine the images on which the predictions should be made.

 • Users can click “Predict with Foundry” once the data of interest is selected.